Qtel wins deal for Doha airport telecom services

-DOHA (Reuters) - Qatar Telecom (Qtel) QTEL.QA has been awarded a contract to provide telecoms services at the new $11 billion Doha airport scheduled to open in December, the former monopoly said on Tuesday.
+DOHA, March 6 (Reuters) - Qatar Telecom (Qtel) has been awarded a contract to provide telecoms services at the new $11 billion Doha airport scheduled to open in December, the former monopoly said on Tuesday.

-Qtel was one of 15 companies invited to bid for the contract, including Vodafone Qatar (VFQS.QA), an airport official told Reuters on the sidelines of a news conference.
+Qtel was one of 15 companies invited to bid for the contract, including Vodafone Qatar, an airport official told Reuters on the sidelines of a news conference.

-Qtel said it had spent 37 million riyals so far on building out the airport’s telecoms infrastructure.
+Qtel said it had spent 37 million riyals ($10.2 million) so far on building out the airport’s telecoms infrastructure.

 Company and airport officials did not give the total value of the contract for the telecom services at the airport which is slated to eventually accommodate 50 million passengers annually.